goiblas/Schedule-Content-Block/README.md

 # Schedule Content Block

-schedule access to your blocks
+Schedule access to your content

 ## Goals